realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     create a `Library` first.
   - This is an arbitrary decision to see if I could stretch how the system works, and is not a real world use case.
-  - In a normal Library system, all `Books` would be associated with a `Library` at the time of creation.
+  - In a well-conceived "normal" Library system, all `Books` would be associated with a particular system `Library` at the time of creation.